 Applied Kinesiology has transformed my practice.
 With few exceptions, I am able to quickly find the most relevant rubric, open a case with ease, and select a remedy 100% compatible with the client’s energy state.
 Follow up on tougher cases is no longer a guessing game, but done elegantly, whether through repetition or change of script – and timed to the exact day, when needed, for the very best results.
 ‘Next Level’ homeopathy has arrived.

 Clark Reddick at Waltham, MA July, 2022

 *There is no religious connotation in homeopathy to the use of the word ‘spirit’ or ‘spiritual’.
 Some Christians use the term ‘spirit’ to describe an impersonal life force that returns to God at death.
 They may use ‘spirituality’ to describe one’s relationship to God.
-The word ‘spirit’ outdates many modern religions and in the context of homeopathy references one’s vital force and the myriad of sensations it may experience, including, but not limited to: joy, sadness, anger, patience, curiosity, grief, hope, despair, perseverance, abandonment, etc. These are all, obviously, spiritual states of being, regardless of how one uses the term in their religious practice.
+The word ‘spirit’ certainly pre-dates all modern religion in the context of homeopathy references one’s vital force and the myriad of sensations it may experience, including, but not limited to: joy, sadness, anger, patience, curiosity, grief, hope, despair, perseverance, abandonment, etc. These are all, obviously, spiritual states of being, regardless of how one uses the term in their religious practice.